 Regulations on approaching endangered humpback whales in Alaska, approaching right whales, special prohibitions relating to endangered Steller sea lion protection, and protective regulations for killer whales in Washington.

 NOAA Fisheries scientists are leading the effort to answer key questions about the risk factors potentially affecting killer whales, with a special focus on the Southern Resident population.
 Current research focuses on killer whales’ behavior, ecology, health, and human-caused effects.

 Our scientists and collaborators collected length and width data for killer whales using both vessel-based laser photogrammetry and aerial photography from unmanned aerial systems (hexacopters).
 These metrics will be used to infer growth trends and current body condition, respectively, which will be related to trends in returning Chinook salmon—the whales’ primary prey.
 This research aims to provide a comparative assessment of nutritional status to guide management of these two protected populations.

 A Southern Resident killer whale "spy hopping" off San Juan Island, Washington.
 Credit: NOAA Northwest Fisheries Science Center

 NOAA Fisheries' researchers and collaborators use digital acoustic recording tags, recording the sounds they receive and the sounds they produce, to examine sound exposure, sound use, and behavior of Southern Residents in their summer habitat.
 This research helps address threats like vessel disturbance, noise exposure, and effects on feeding.

-Scientists study the transfer of pollutants from mother to offspring through blood during gestation and through milk during lactation.
-This research helps us understand whether young whales are at greater risk than adults for negative health effects from pollutants.
+Scientists study the transfer of contaminants from mother to offspring through blood during gestation and through milk during lactation.
+This research helps us understand whether young whales are at greater risk than adults for negative health effects from contaminants.

 Determining the size of killer whale populations helps resource managers determine the success of conservation measures and regulations.
 Our scientists collect population information on killer whales from various sources and present the data in annual stock assessment reports.